klippa-app/receipt-ocr/moreInfo.md

 Step 2: Obtain Credentials
 Sign up for Klippa’s services and get your API key.
 This key will be required to authenticate your requests.

-Step 3: Create Python Script
+Step 3: Run Python Script
-Here's a sample Python script that demonstrates how to upload an image to Klippa and fetch the OCR results:
+Here's a sample Python script that demonstrates how to upload an image to Klippa and fetch the OCR results.

 ### Explanation: